Last update: 02.07.2019

 The people at Surfshark have been evidently been working overtime.
-Over a period of a few months, they managed to release apps for Windows, Mac, iOS, and Linux.
+Over a period of a few months, they managed to release apps for Windows, Mac, iOS, Linux, and FireTV.
 Until very recently, there was only the Android version and extensions for Chrome/Firefox.
 The VPN has a Router app as well, so you could use it to protect your entire home network.

 The browser extensions are essentially proxy services – you can use them to secure your browser traffic and nothing else.
 In other words, if you want to use torrents, try one of the regular clients or run the VPN some other way.
 If you just want to protect your browser, you’ll be glad to hear that the Surfshark VPN apps have recently undergone an independent audit checking for security issues and the like.
 Only minimal vulnerabilities were found.